-Around the world, many Orthodox churches, including the Greek and Russian Orthodox churches, hold Easter liturgies during the Easter period according to the Julian calendar.
+Around the world, many Orthodox Catholic Churches, including the Greek and Russian Orthodox churches, hold Easter liturgies during the Easter period according to the Julian calendar.
 Families unite and join in Orthodox Easter activities, festivities and traditions.

 Countries that officially observe the Orthodox Easter period include: Bulgaria, Cyprus, Greece, Lebanon, Republic of Macedonia, Romania, Russia, and Ukraine.
 There are no federal Orthodox Easter public holidays in countries such as Australia, Canada, the United Kingdom, and the United States.
 However, it is a time for families and friends of the Orthodox Christian faith to gather together and to celebrate the Orthodox Easter period.

 Easter is not a federal holiday in Jordan, although many Orthodox Christians are pushing to make it an official holiday.
 There have been petitions calling for the government in Jordan to make Easter an official public holiday.
 Jordan has a population of about six million people, and about six percent consists of Christians while about 92 percent consists of people of the Sunni Muslim faith.

 In Lebanon – a country with a population of nearly 60 percent being Muslim and about 39 percent being Christian – Easter Sunday and Good Friday are public holidays.